ihksans/Passiva-Flutter/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-This project to submited sumission at Dicoding Indonesia on class "Belajar Membuat Aplikasi Flutter untuk Pemula".
+This project to submit sumission at Dicoding Indonesia on "Belajar Membuat Aplikasi Flutter untuk Pemula" class.